Jenkins

 - Docker Pipeline plugin

-- Java 17 installed on build agents
+- Docker available on the Jenkins build agents

 Pipeline configuration